NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ```shell
 Cluster deploy mode is not applicable to Spark shells.
 ```
-And also you notices that here we removed `--conf spark.driver.extraClassPath` but added `--driver-class-path`.
+And also you notice that here we removed `--conf spark.driver.extraClassPath` but added `--driver-class-path`.
 This is because now the Driver is running on the client machine so the jar paths should be local machine path.

 Only the Executor POD(s) are running inside Kubernetes: